Pachuco: Style

 Pachuco style was a dominating trend among Mexican-American youth in the 1930s-40s.
-Pachucos became known for their distinguished look, dialogue, and actions.
-Pachucos dressed in recognizable Zoot suits, and often styled their hair into ducktails.
-Things like decorative chains and tattoos were also sometimes part of the pachuco look.
+Known for their distinctive look, dialogue, and behavior, Pachucos were often seen dressed in their recognizable Zoot suits, with their hair styled into ducktails.
+Other elements of the style included decorative chains and tattoos.
 The unique speech of pachucos was a very important element of their defined style.
 Consisting of creative phrases and some English words, Caló was a very popular form of speech among pachucos.
-Pachucos were seen as gangsters in the eyes of conservative Americans with ethnic prejudices.